isync/www-video-download/README.md

 #### lumerias-person-downloader.pl

 This script parses Lumerias person appearances video collections, as found on http://www.lumerias.com/browse/persons and calls youtube-dl to download these videos, prefixed with date recorded.

+#### collider-downloader.pl

+Parses collider articles, and if a video is embedded, downloads this video from collider.com's CDN.
+Doesn't work on newer collider embed code.